bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A `Server` process has one state `Ready` that only can transit to itself.
-Any other (error) state (`_`) transits to `Ready` as well except for the `Out-Of-Heap-Space!` fault that transits to no other state what indicates process termination.
+Any other (error) state (`_`) transits to `Ready` as well except for the `Out-Of-Heap-Space!` exception that transits to no other state what indicates process termination.

-So a `process` declaration encapsulate a behavioural pattern that can be used for many concrete automata.
+So a `process` declaration encapsulate a behavioural pattern (described through data) that can be used for many concrete automata.
 This contract includes even the error behaviour.
-The compiler makes sure all transitions of actual implementations are following this specification.
+The compiler makes sure all transitions of actual implementations follow this specification.

 The state `data` of a concrete process could look like the structure `HttpServer`.